MicrosoftDocs/Viva/Viva/goals/github-integration.md

 > [!NOTE]
 > Viva Goals allows you to connect with multiple repositories.
 Select **New Connection** to fetch data from another repository.
 You can differentiate these connections using names, and the names will be displayed to other users when they link their OKRs with GitHub data.

-## How to connect the GitHub connection to an OKR?
+## How to connect the GitHub connection to an OKR

-Once you've configured the connection, the next step is to start linking OKRs to the GitHub repositories.
+Once you have configured the connection, the next step is to start linking OKRs to the GitHub repositories.

 - While **creating or editing an OKR**, select **Connect data source to auto-update progress**.
 From the drop-down menu, select **GitHub**.